Míriam Colón: Early life

-Míriam Colón Valle was born in Ponce, Puerto Rico, on August 20, 1936.
-In the 1940s, her recently divorced mother moved the family to a public housing project called Residencial Las Casas in San Juan.
-She attended Román Baldorioty de Castro High School in Old San Juan, where she took part in plays.
+Míriam (or Mírian) Colón y Quiles was born in Ponce, Puerto Rico to Teodoro Colón De Jesus and Josefa Quiles Burgos, a seamstress.
+In the 1940s, her parents divorced, and her mother moved the family to a public housing project called Residencial Las Casas in San Juan.

+Colon attended Román Baldorioty de Castro High School in Old San Juan, where she took part in plays.
 Her first drama teacher, Marcos Colón (no relation) believed in her talent, and helped her gain permission to observe the students in the drama department of the University of Puerto Rico.
 She was a good student in high school and was awarded scholarships to the Dramatic Workshop and Technical Institute and Lee Strasberg's Actors Studio in New York City.
 In New York, she befriended Dean Zayas, another young Puerto Rican actor and future director.

 Career

-In 1953, Colón debuted as an actress in Los Peloteros (The Baseball Players), a film produced in Puerto Rico, starring Ramón "Diplo" Rivero, and in which she played a character called Lolita.
-That year, she moved to New York City, where she was accepted by Actors Studio co-founder Elia Kazan after a single audition, thus becoming the studio's first Puerto Rican member.
+In 1951, Colón debuted as "Lolita" in Los Peloteros (The Baseball Players), a film produced in Puerto Rico and starring Ramón "Diplo" Rivero.

+That year, she moved to New York City, where she was accepted by Actors Studio co-founder Elia Kazan after a single audition.
+She was the studio's first Puerto Rican member.

 In New York, she worked in theater and later landed a role on the soap opera Guiding Light.
-She attended a performance of René Marqués' La Carreta (The Oxcart) which motivated her to form the first Hispanic theater group, with the help of La Carreta's producer, Roberto Rodríguez, called "El Circuito Dramático".
+She attended a performance of René Marqués' La Carreta (The Oxcart).
+She was inspired to form the first Hispanic theater group, with the help of La Carreta's producer, Roberto Rodrígue.
+It was called "El Nuevo Círculo Dramatico".

 In 1954, she appeared on stage in "In The Summer House" at the Play House in New York City.

 Between 1954 and 1974, she made guest appearances in television shows such as Peter Gunn and Alfred Hitchcock Presents.
 She appeared mostly in westerns such as Gunsmoke, Bonanza, The High Chaparral, and Have Gun, Will Travel.
 She appeared in the 1961 film One-eyed Jacks as "the Redhead".

 In 1962, she was featured as the co-star in a teleplay written by Frank Gabrielsen, and produced for the TV series The DuPont Show of the Week.
-The title of the hour-long episode is "The Richest Man in Bogota", airing on 17 June 1962.
-It starred Lee Marvin as Juan de Núñez, and Miriam Colón as "Marina" (not Medina-Saroté, as in the original H.G.
+The title of the hour-long episode is "The Richest Man in Bogota", airing on June 17, 1962.
+It starred Lee Marvin as Juan de Núñez, and Miriam Colón as "Marina".

+(Her character was called Medina-Saroté in the original H.G.
 Wells story, The Country of the Blind).

-She co-starred as Anita Chavez in Thunder Island (1963), with the screenplay written by Jack Nicholson.
-In 1963, she guest starred on Gunsmoke, playing the title character, a Comanche woman who marries a settler and the two must deal with the racial hatred of others due to it in the episode “Shona” (S8E22).
+She co-starred as Anita Chavez in the film Thunder Island (1963).
+That year she also guest starred on Gunsmoke, playing a Comanche woman who marries a white settler.
+The pair must deal with discrimination and the racial hatred of others in this episode, entitled “Shona” (S8E22).